ftnapps/smapinntpd/ReadMe.txt

 1. Introduction
 ===============
-SmapiNNTPd is an attempt to merge dying fidonet technology with modern Usenet newsreaders.
-Basically, SmapiNNTPd is NNTP server that allows newsreaders to access a JAM messagebase.
-(If you didn't understand a word of this, you probably don't want to use SmapiNNTPd anyway).
+SmapiNNTPd is an NNTP server that allows newsreaders to access JAM, Squish, or *.msg message bases and was originally derived from JamNNTPd which could only access JAM message bases.

-SmapiNNTPd can be used with both Linux and Windows.
-An executable binary is only suppplied for Windows, Linux users need to compile SmapiNNTPd themselves.
+This program needs SMAPI to run, get it at http://husky.sourceforge.net/

 2. Copyright
 ============